Akarsh-Kapoor/PowerBI-Business-Intelligence-Dashboard/README.md

 ```
 PowerBI-Business-Intelligence-Dashboard/
 │
 ├── custom-icons/                           # PNG files for custom icon images used in the dashboard
 ├── dashboard-screenshots/                  # Dashboard screenshots for all important analysis
 ├── datasets/                               # Raw datasets used for the project (AdventureWorks Raw Data)
-├── AdventureWorks_Report-Dashboard.pbx    # Main Dashboard File (PowerBI)
+├── AdventureWorks_Report-Dashboard.pbix    # Main Dashboard File (PowerBI)
 ├── demo.mp4                                # demo mp4 screen recording to showcase the dashboard features
 │
 ├── README.md                               # Project overview and instructions
 ├── LICENSE                                 # License information for the repository
 ```
----

-## Key Learning Outcomes 💡

-Through this project, I gained hands-on experience in data modeling, DAX calculations, KPI design, forecasting, dashboard development, and business intelligence reporting using Power BI.

 ---